Planting for the Future

 Rebuilding What Once Was

-In 2023, we will launch a one-acre pilot project that will eventually expand to forty acres.
-This project will utilize cultural fire for soil preparation, implement water storage systems, and install wild pig exclusion fencing.
-Students will monitor the growth of plants and wildlife through real-time cameras while planting 700 indigenous plants—donated by the Xerces Society for Invertebrates—on the initial acre.
+In 2025 we are launching a one-acre pilot project to steadily expand and completely cover the forty acres.
+This project will utilize cultural fire for soil preparation, implement rainwater catchment systems and guzzlers, and install wild pig exclusion fencing.
+Students will monitor the growth of plants and wildlife through real-time cameras and apps such as iNaturalist and Seek.

+Our Native Plant Propagation Workshop will change to engage youth from the Central Coast YWCA while planting 700 indigenous plants—donated by the Xerces Society for Invertebrates—on the initial acre.
 These plants are vital for pollinator habitats and provide food for both wildlife and humans.
 Indigenous plants are resilient, evolving to withstand drought and other climate challenges, requiring little to no water.
-Through hands-on experience cultivating indigenous food, students will become the stewards of the future, actively participating in planting, project evaluation, and annual BioBlitz counts of flora and fauna.
+Through hands-on experience cultivating indigenous food, students will become stewards of the future, actively participating in planting, project evaluation, and annual BioBlitz counts of flora and fauna.
 They will also engage in harvesting, food preparation, and community feasting.
 Ultimately, this initiative aims to develop a community co-op to market the products generated from this restoration effort.